 There are many aspects of the story that surprised me.
 Winston and Julia are meeting in secret.
 They start going to a room above a shop where Winston bought the diary.
 Winston believes that proles are their only hope for a revolution against the Party.
 The lovers are practically led to a trap by the people they trusted who turned out to be members of the Thought Police.
 Desire, love, and loyalty should only be for The Party and the Big Brother which Winston accepts at the end.

 Some aspects of the book are disturbingly similar to our reality.
 The surveillance of people, certain specific narratives of history or narratives by the media, and even the propagandas to some extent.
 These are the concepts that are familiar to us today though not to the level shown in the story.
 Political undertones are throughout the story, and it is a known fact that George Orwell was against totalitarian and communist ideologies.
-It took some time for me to get into the story especially at the beginning.
-Once the setting and the world of the story was established; it changed the pace of the plot.
-The story is told from a third-person omnipresent narrative, but the focus in on Winston.
+It took some time for me to get into the story, especially at the beginning.
+Once the setting and the world of the story were established; it changed the pace of the plot.
+The story is told from a third-person omnipresent narrative, but the focus is on Winston.
 The character of Winston is introspective, so that helped me understand the gravity of the situation.

 I don’t know I kept the book aside that first time because 1984 is a wonderful book.
 I wasn’t sure about it when I started reading it, but it gets interesting, and then you can’t wait to find out what happens next.
 It gets a little disturbing and heavy, but that adds to the plot.
 It has relevance in today’s world, and in a way, it is eye-opening.
-It is a must read.
+It is a must-read.